Dhulikhel: State of residency

-Dhulikhel Municipality has one hospital – Dhulikhel Community Hospital.
+Dhulikhel Municipality has one hospital – Dhulikhel Hospital.
 In addition, there is a Primary Health Center, 6 Health Posts including 3 Urban Health Posts.

 81.4% of the residents of the municipality have access to pipeline water supply, a figure slightly better than the national average of 80%.
 Among the total households 64.23% (4522 HHs) are equipped with toilet while the remaining 35.76% (2518 HHs).

 Residents of Dhulikhel Municipality use a number of sources of fuel for cooking, with traditional source, i.e., Firewood forming the largest chunk, 60.47%.
 Next are other non-renewable sources of fuel, Kerosene and LP Gas, constituting to 29.84%.
 Guitha, locally made produce, addresses the need of 5.28% population while the remaining 4.41% use electricity for the cooking purpose.
 The number of households using improved cooking stoves (ICS) is 1645 (23.37%).
 This has helped reduce the carbon emission while making the use of the resources efficiently.

 There are 4 FM Radios based in Dhulikhel Municipality with a few more frequency also received in the area.
 The FM in Dhulikhel include Radio Namobuddha, Radio Madhyepurba, Grace FM, and Radio Sheferd.

 Regarding the conduction of financial transactions, there are 7 Banks, including all categories of Financial Institutions.
 The Banks include Nabil Bank, Banijya Bank, Agriculture Bank, Century Bank, Civil Bank, Dev Development Bank and Naya Nepal laghubittya bikas Bank.